-Behavioral neuroscience is a facinating topic that studies the biological mechanisms underlying how your brain senses and perceives your environment, stores and retrieves memories, generates emotions, controls behavior, and produces consciousness.
+Behavioral neuroscience is a fascinating topic that studies the biological mechanisms underlying how the brain senses and perceives the environment, stores and retrieves memories, generates emotions, controls behavior, and produces consciousness.

 Enormous strides have been made in the field of neuroscience in the last several decades and students at Fairfield have the opportunity to join the discussion.
 Students earning a BS degree in biology, chemistry, or physics can use the minor in behavioral neuroscience to prepare for graduate studies in many of aspects of brain science including developmental neuroscience and cellular/molecular neurobiology.
 Students planning to enter the health professions would find the behavioral neuroscience minor helpful as preparation for specialization in the fields of neurology, neurosurgery, psychiatry, and more.
 Finally, the minor is suitable for a student in any major who has a deire to learn more about the functioning of his or her own brain.

 Minor in behavioral neuroscience (15 credits)